divestedcg/real-ucode/README.md

 Special AMD Incompatibility Notice (2025-03-02)
 -----------------------------------------------
 - After the recent AMD microcode signature verification vulnerability (CVE-2024-56161), microcode dated after 2024-11 will fail to load on pre 2025-01 bioses
-- You can install an older version from our repository by: `sudo dnf install amd-ucode-firmware-20250224-1`
-- Then disable updates for it: edit /etc/dnf/dnf.conf and append `excludepkgs=amd-ucode-firmware`
+- We can utilize the vulnerability to resign new ucodes for the old loaders: `sudo dnf swap amd-ucode-firmware amd-ucode-firmware-resigned`
-- You may also need an extra kernel command line argument since the Linux kernel has a hardcoded list of select ucode hashes: `sudo grubby --update-kernel=ALL --args="microcode.amd_sha_check=off"`
+- Disable the hash check: `sudo grubby --update-kernel=ALL --args="microcode.amd_sha_check=off"`
-   - Test first without it
    - This evidently taints the kernel
 - Closely watch your vendor for new bios updates